Malt: Malt extract types

 Two forms of malt extract are used by brewers: liquid malt extract (LME), containing about 20% water, and dry malt extract (DME), dehydrated to 2% water.
 LME is a thick syrup that typically gives off more pleasant flavors than its counterpart, while DME provides better consistency in color.
 When using large amounts of extract, LME is typically used because its ability to dissolve in boiling temperatures, whereas DME can clump up and become difficult to liquefy.
-However, those in favor of DME, enjoy its longer shelf life.
 LME is also sold in jars as a consumer product.

-A new encapsulating technology permits the production of malt granules.
-This process dries and coats layers of wort such that flavoring substances within the original wort are not volatilized during storage or transport, further extending shelf life, and reducing dust during handling.
-This new process may allow for more centralized and standardized production of the extract than what would have been traditionally prepared at individual breweries.

 Research

 Scientists aim to discover what happens inside barley grains as they become malted to help plant breeders produce better malting barley for food and beverage products.
 The United States Agricultural Research Service scientists are interested in specialized enzymes called serine-class proteases that digest beta-amylases, which convert carbohydrates into "simple sugars" during the sprouting process.
 The enzyme also breaks down stored proteins into their amino-acid derivatives.
 The balance of proteins and carbohydrates broken down by the enzyme affects the malt's flavor.